 The Urban Practitioners Cohort is a program of the Urban Ministry Initiatives and is administered by Continuing Education.
 The goal of the Urban Practitioners Cohort (UPC) is to enhance the preparation of the participants in sustaining effective ministry in an urbanized world.
-This eight-week pilot includes in-person classes and spiritual direction at Princeton Seminary and at area churches; a six-week online book talk; vocational sponsorship and coaching; and an ending Sabbath retreat.
-The first pilot cohort will take place from April – June 2018.
-The Urban MInistry Initiatives is a partnership between Multicultural Relations, Field Education, and Continuing Education.
+The program takes place over a one-week intensive with an overnight retreat.
+The Urban Ministry Initiatives is a partnership between Multicultural Relations, Field Education, and Continuing Education.

-During each in-person session, UPC will examine actual practices of Sabbath-keeping and renewal.
+During each session, the cohort will examine actual practices of Sabbath-keeping and renewal.
 With the assistance of Spiritual Directors and trained pastoral counselors, small group, and individual sessions are organized for self-reflection and fortifying coping skills to engage the changing pressures of ministry in an urban setting.

 A distinct aspect of this program is personal support offered to UPC.
 This support will be provided through five cohort mentors who will each support two urban practitioners.
 Cohort mentors will guide their two mentees in maintaining a contextual and global focus on their urban ministry ideas.
 Mentors will also assist mentees in clarifying their research questions.
 Moreover, each mentor will be asked to attend the pedagogical sessions with their mentees.
 As a result, mentors will be tasked with facilitating integrative discussion and learning with their mentees, using content from the pedagogical sessions and their ministry experiences, as a means to supporting and improving their mentees’ research and ministry practice.